ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ref_trigger_minimum_quiet_time

     The amount of time the trigger circuit must not detect a signal above the trigger level before  the trigger is armed.
-This attribute is useful for triggering at the beginning and not in the  middle of signal bursts.
+This property is useful for triggering at the beginning and not in the  middle of signal bursts.

     The following table lists the characteristics of this property.